nenebeji/Lets_quiz/README.md

 * Stored the seconds left in the localstorage as the score.

-* Then stored the high scores as a string and then an array by using the JSON.stringify and JSON.parse.
+* Then stored the high scores as a string and then an object using the JSON.stringify and JSON.parse.

 * Finally made the high score values appear at the high score page.